wavefrontHQ/docs/pages/doc/ui_charts.md

 ### Include Metrics That Stopped Reporting Over 4 Weeks Ago

-For optimal rendering of displayed results, Wavefront does not include metrics metrics that stopped reporting over 4 weeks ago (obsolete metrics) in charts.
+For optimal rendering of displayed results, Wavefront does not include metrics that stopped reporting over 4 weeks ago (obsolete metrics) in charts.
 If you're interested in including those metrics in a chart, it's easy to do.

 **To include obsolete metrics**
 1. Open the chart for edit.